Putting It All Together with Composite Authorization

 Now let’s return the results to Envoy

-• A headers map of keys of type string with values that are also a string
+map of keys of type string with values that are also a string - A

 Note: OPA is a little bit finicky when assigning values.
 So we must be very careful to make sure that there is no way any of the variables in this contract can end up in an undefined state.
 If variable assignment attempts to put an undefined value into the object then this rule will fail and the entire result returned to Envoy will be undefined.